10 Ways To Have A Good Day

 I can hardly believe it's been almost two years since I said my goodbyes to India, but this week I'm packing the same suitcase and heading off to Heathrow T5 to board a flight right back out there!!
 Only this time I am going for a much shorter visit.

 My Indian adventure started back in 2009, mid-recession.
 I flew out to India via Singapore armed with a laptop, a suitcase, and a CD of information.
-I had been employed to help start-up and run a new campus for a Singaporean design college and was semi-prepared for what was to come.
-Honestly, I had no idea what to expect, setting up a design school isn't an easy job and sometimes I can't quite believe I did it, but it was certainly "bohoot acha" {very good}.
-I gained a wonderful circle of friends, taught and learned from my fantastically talented students, made a load of memories, got to travel this beautiful country, and returned back to the UK to take on a new chapter and challenge with lots of experience behind me.
+I had been employed to help start up and run a new campus for a Singaporean design college and was semi-prepared for what was to come.
+Honestly, I had no idea what to expect.
+Setting up a design school isn't an easy job, and sometimes I can't quite believe I did it, but it was certainly "bohoot acha" {very good}.
+I gained a wonderful circle of friends, taught and learned from my fantastically talented students, made a load of memories, got to travel this beautiful country, and returned to the UK to take on a new chapter and challenge with lots of experience behind me.

-So, almost two years on and I am now revisiting India as an Academic representative of my current University and I can't wait.
-I will be working to connect them with some very prestigious schools, college and universities in Delhi, Mumbai, and Bangalore.
-Over the two weeks I will be giving talks and lectures, holding workshops, school visits, interviewing potential new students and meeting lots of very interesting people, and eating and shopping - I'm hoping.
+So, almost two years on, and I am now revisiting India as an Academic representative of my current University, and I can't wait.
+I will be working to connect them with some very prestigious schools, colleges and universities in Delhi, Mumbai, and Bangalore.
+Over the two weeks, I will be giving talks and lectures, holding workshops, school visits, interviewing potential new students and meeting lots of very interesting people, and eating and shopping - I'm hoping.

 Sonia Nicolson